sleepydragonsw/PyCExtWorkshop/doc/project4.rst

 ``PyArg_ParseTuple()`` accepts the following arguments:

   1. ``args`` -- the arguments tuple with the arguments to parse
-  2. ``format`` -- a printf-style format indicating the expected arguments
+  2. ``format`` -- a printf-style format string indicating the expected arguments
   3. the rest of the arguments are pointers to variables in which to store the parsed and converted arguments, according to the given format